mocchaust64/token-extensions-boost/examples/README.md

 - **Metadata**: Examples showing how to create tokens with embedded metadata
   - Create a token with metadata (new simplified API)
   - Read and update token metadata
-  - Create NFTs with rich metadata
+  - Create tokens with rich metadata

-- **Non-transferable**: Examples showing how to create non-transferable tokens (soulbound tokens)
+- **Non-transferable**: Examples showing how to create non-transferable tokens
   - Create a non-transferable token
   - Mint non-transferable tokens to an account
   - Verify non-transferable properties